The-Marcy-Lab-School/linting-grammarly-practice/README.md

 * Search "Auto Save" and select "onFocusChange" from the dropdown
 * Search "Format on Save" and check the box.

-This combination of settings will save you some of the hassle of cleaning up your code.
-It mostly helps with indentation and spacing.
-However, it won't catch everything.
+This combination of settings mostly helps with indentation and spacing.
+It will save you some time but it won't catch everything.

 Run the linter again: